What is emergency contraception?

 How well does it work?

-Emergency contraception works very well.
-The sooner you use it, the more likely it is to prevent pregnancy.
+The sooner you use emergency contraception, the more likely it is to prevent pregnancy.
 Overall:

 If you haven't started your period within 3 weeks after using emergency contraception, get a pregnancy test.